sframe-wg/sframe/draft-ietf-sframe-enc.md

 # IANA Considerations

 IANA has created a new registry called "SFrame Cipher Suites" ({{sframe-cipher-suites}}) under the "SFrame" group registry heading.
-Assignments are made via the Specification Required policy {{!RFC8126}}.

 ## SFrame Cipher Suites

 The "SFrame Cipher Suites" registry lists identifiers for SFrame cipher suites as defined in
 {{cipher-suites}}.
 The cipher suite field is two bytes wide, so the valid cipher suites are in the range 0x0000 to 0xFFFF.
+Except as noted below, assignments are made via the Specification Required policy {{!RFC8126}}.

 The registration template is as follows: